Interactive Bible Study

 We are the Bride of Christ, so behave like His fiancée.
 Whatever a couple that is engaged to be married can decently participate in with each other, I recommend that you picture yourself in that role with Yeshua when you read the Word, if it fits the scenario.

-In John 14 – 17, picture yourself in Yehoshua's arms, sitting on His lap, looking into His eyes as He speaks directly to you.
+In John 14 – 17, picture yourself in Yeshua's arms, sitting on His lap, looking into His eyes as He speaks directly to you.
 Awesome!

 Okay, a bit hard for the guys, but well worth it to make the effort.
 You are the Bride of Christ, too.
-John the Beloved identified himself in that relationship, which is why he was comfortable with snuggling up to Yehoshua's bosom at the Last Supper, and was distinguished above the other disciples four times in the Scriptures as "the disciple whom Yehoshua loved".
+John the Beloved identified himself in that relationship, which is why he was comfortable with snuggling up to Yeshua's bosom at the Last Supper, and was distinguished above the other disciples four times in the Scriptures as "the disciple whom Yeshua loved."

 If you can't wrap your mind around that concept, yet, try some other close relationship like a child to Father, younger brother to older brother, or special buddy to special buddy.

 Sometimes the dialogue or narrative doesn't call for sitting in Yeshua's lap as His fiancée, or being cuddled in His arms.
 It might be more appropriate to picture yourself standing really close to Him, maybe seeing Him holding your hand as He addresses the disciples, or sitting right behind His right elbow if He is sitting in the scene.
 Think of yourself as a special friend of His (that's what He wants us to be), to help you operate in greater obedience in your daily life.

 When reading about Yeshua entering Jerusalem, place yourself in the action, flinging off your cloak and placing it on the road for His donkey to walk on, and then jumping joyfully while waving a palm branch to celebrate the King, exuberantly yelling His praises along with the disciples.